pedersen-fisheries-lab/sspm/paper/paper.md

 In this paper, we use a statistical approach to fitting SPMs using Generalized Additive Models (GAMS), estimated using the `mgcv` R package [@wood_generalized_2017] as the backend.
 We apply this approach to the population of Northern Shrimp of the Newfoundland and Labrador Shelves, leveraging the smoothing properties of GAMs to account for varying productivity across time and space.
 The resulting model is a spatial SPM (SSPM), implemented via an R package: `sspm`.

 While the initial application of this model was modelling Newfoundland and Labrador Northern Shrimp stocks [@pedersenNewSpatialEcosystembased2021], the R package `sspm` is designed to make spatially-explicit surplus production models (SSPM) easier to estimate and apply to any spatially structured stock.
 The package uses GAMs to smooth spatiotemporally varying biomass, and to fit SSPMs based on changes in fitted biomass, observed catch, and spatially structured environmental predictors.
 It includes a range of features to manipulate harvest and biomass data.
-Those features are organized in a stepwise workflow, whose implementation is described in more detail in \autoref{fig:workflow}.
+Those features are organized in a stepwise workflow, whose implementation is described in more detail in \autoref{fig:workflow} and in the next section.

-1. Discretization and aggregation of spatially structured observations into discrete patches, with a range of methods of discretization (random or custom sampling, Voronoi tessellation, or Delaunay triangulation).
-2. Spatiotemporal smoothing of biomass and environmental predictors using GAMs.
-3. Computation of surplus productivity based on biomass density and fishing effort.
-4. Fitting of SSPMs to productivity estimates with GAMs.
-5. Visualization of results, including confidence and prediction intervals.
-6. One-step-ahead projections of biomass for model validation and scenario-based predictions.

 Although it was developed in a fisheries context, the package is suited to model spatially-structured population dynamics in general.